72.1 The Book of the Revolutions

-of Heaven.
-Each as it is, according to their classes, according to their period
+of the Lights of Heaven.
+Each as it is, according to their classes, according

-of rule, and their times, according to their names, and places of origin, and
+to their period of rule, and their times, according to their names, and places

-are, for each year of the world, and for ever, until the new creation shall
+exactly as they are, for each year of the world, and for ever, until the new

 72.2 And this is the First Law of the Lights.
 The light called the Sun; its rising is in the Gates of Heaven that are towards the east, and its setting is in the western Gates of Heaven.